This is a blow-by-blow description of what living with Fibromyalgia is like for me.

 I know I shouldn’t because it makes me feel sad.
-Sad for the things I was unable to do, sad another day has gone by and I’ve nothing to show for it.
+Sad for the things I could not do, sad another day has gone by, and I’ve nothing to show for it.

-I cling onto the hope that tomorrow will be different, though most of my tomorrow’s are the same as my yesterday’s.
+I cling to the hope that tomorrow will be different, though most of my tomorrow is the same as yesterday.

-I used to believe that if you wake up in the morning you’re in with another chance.
-Nowadays, I simply hope tomorrow will be better than today.
+I used to believe that if you wake up in the morning, you’re in with another chance.
+Nowadays, I hope tomorrow will be better than today.

 Bathroom – The final trip to the bathroom should mean brushing my teeth and using the loo.

-Instead, by the time I’ve dragged myself up the stairs, prepared my CPAP, tried to brush my teeth without holding my arm up in the air and used the loo I’m beyond shattered I’m finished.
+Instead, I’m beyond shattered when I’ve dragged myself up the stairs, prepared my CPAP, tried to brush my teeth without holding my arm up in the air, and used the loo.
+I’m finished.